 When you have a disorganized attachment style, you grew up with caregivers who created alarm and terror for you.
 They were either psychologically disturbed, substance abusers, and/or they abused you either physically, emotionally or sexually.
 Consequently, you were afraid of the very people who were supposed to attune to your needs and keep you safe, soothed and secure.
 Most of the time, you feel a profound sense of disconnection from others and even from yourself.
 You are likely to have a sense of being unreal or of being in pieces inside.
 Your relationships are generally characterized by chaos or a rigid inflexibility.

 As you read these descriptions, you may have recognized aspects of your own style in more than one type.
 If that is the case, it is because different caregivers have different styles, and you probably adapted to interacting with more than one caregiver.
 Your caregivers might also have been dealing with different stresses during various parts of your childhood and provided you with varying feedback.

-You will engage with people based on these styles, and the styles they present to you.
+You will engage with people based on these attachment styles, and the styles they present to you.
 It will happen at an unconscious level based on eye contact, facial expression, posture, gesture, tone of voice, timing of speech, and intensity of emotion.
-It will happen in milliseconds, and you will have no control over it.
+You have no control over this.
+It happens in milliseconds,

-What if you want to change it, you ask.
-Well, you can change your style, but not with will power.
-Your attachment style was created in relationship.
-To change it, you must be in a relationship.
-One designed specifically to help you is the surest way it will be one with your goal in mind.
+What if you want to change your attachment style?
+Well, you can change your style, but not with willpower.
+Because your attachment style was created in relationship, it can only be changed in relationship.
+The therapeutic relationship is designed specifically to help you do this.

 Interested?
 Call me, we’ll talk.